numtide/nixpkgs-unfree/README.md

 All the code in this repository is published under the MIT and will always remain under an OSI-compliant license.

-The binary cache is available for free during the beta and will always remain free for non-commercial usage.
+The binary cache is available for free for non-commercial usage.

-If you're interested in getting professional and priority support [get in touch!](https://numtide.com/#contact).
+If you're interested in supporting this project,
+[get in touch!](https://numtide.com/#contact).